Design a Fine-grained Authorization System with Capability-first Architecture

 Casbin Go like DSLDeclarativeSequential

-Rete algrorithm: DroolsMostly declarativeCombinational
+Rete algorithm: DroolsMostly declarativeCombinational

 JSON SchemaMostly declarativeSequential